 The archaeological sites found in Mesa Verde are some of the most notable and best preserved in the United States.
 Archaeologists study the ancient dwellings of Mesa Verde, in part, by making comparisons between the Ancestral Pueblo people and their contemporary indigenous descendants who still live in the Southwest.
 Twenty-four Native American tribes have an ancestral affiliation with sites in the Mesa Verde area.

 There is evidence the Mesa Verde area was first populated about 8,000 years ago.
-When the temperature rose about 7,000 years ago, the population on the mesa top rose dramatically.
-With the introduction of a good maize kernel about 3,000 years ago, larger population centers grew.
+When the temperature rose about 7,000 years ago, the population in the entire region rose dramatically.
+With the introduction of a good maize kernel about 3,000 years ago, larger population centers grew in the lowlands around the mesa.
 Atlatls for hunting were in use and the Basketmaker I period was giving way to the Basketmaker II period.
-Around 500 CE the Basketmaker II period was giving way to Basketmaker III.
+Then around 500 CE the Basketmaker II period gave way to Basketmaker III.
 Atlatls were being swapped for bow and arrow, baskets were being swapped for pottery.
 By about 600 CE, the people were doing their cooking in clay pots and gathering in small communities of pithouses.

-The first pueblos were started around 650 CE but most people lived in pithouses for another couple hundred years.
+The first pueblos (marking the beginning of the Pueblo I period) were probably started around 650 CE but most people still lived in pithouses for another couple hundred years.
 There might have been about 1,500 people on the mesa when new varieties of beans and corn were introduced around 700 CE.
-By 850 CE, more than half the people on the mesa lived in a stone dwelling above ground.
-Most pithouses had become kivas for one ceremony or another.
-Maybe half of the interior space of a pueblo was for grain storage as the people tried to hoard enough grain to last at least three years.
+By 850 CE, more than half the people on the mesa lived in stone dwellings above ground.
+Most remaining pithouses had become either kivas for one ceremony or another or storage rooms for food.
+Maybe half of the interior space of a pueblo was used for grain storage as the people tried to hoard enough grain to last through at least three years in case of drought.
 By about 860 CE, there were around 8,000 people living in the Mesa Verde area but by 880, the population was in steady decline: the irregular rainfall had turned against the people and they were too dependent on it.
-The majority of people at Mesa Verde migrated south and took up residence in Chaco Canyon.
-In 950 CE, the archaeological time clock turned over: Pueblo I became Pueblo II.
+The majority of people at Mesa Verde migrated south and took up residence around Chaco Canyon.
+In 950 CE, by scientific agreement, the archaeological time clock turned over: Pueblo I became Pueblo II.

 Around 1075 the people began building the first Chaco-style masonry buildings at Mesa Verde.
 Far View House, the largest of these, is thought to be a classic Chaco outlier on which construction began somewhere between 1075 and 1125 CE.
 Then drought set in again down south and by 1150, Chaco Canyon was almost completely deserted.

 By 1285 the Mesa Verde area was almost deserted.
-The majority of the folks were headed southeast to the Jemez Mountains, Chama River Valley, Pajarito Plateau and the Rio Grande Valley.
-Others opted to go southwest to the Hopi mesas or further south to the Zuni River Valley.
-The landscape was open and empty for a hundred years, then the Utes arrived and moved in.
-Right behind them came the Navajos, Apaches and Spaniards.
+The majority of the folks headed southeast to the Jemez Mountains, Chama River Valley, Pajarito Plateau and the northern Rio Grande region.
+Others opted to go southwest to the Hopi mesas or further south to the Zuni River valley.
+The landscape they left was open and empty for a hundred years, then the Utes moved in.
+Right behind them came the Navajos, Apaches and Spanish.